 What happens to private student loans when you die?

-Precisely what happens to your private loan debt when you die ultimately depends on the individual lender's policies.
+Your lender's policies will determine what happens to your private loan debt when you die.
 For instance, Sallie Mae will discharge student loans if the borrower dies.
-But others will continue to collect from the cosigner if the primary borrower dies.
+But other lender's policies may keep collecting from the cosigner if the primary borrower dies.

-So after the death of the borrower, the private lender may still try and collect from the deceased borrower's estate.
+So after the death of the borrower, the private lender may still try and collect the entire balance from the deceased borrower's estate (probate).

-This is why if you don't want your loved ones to be stuck with your private student loans, you should look into a term life insurance policy or some other type of insurance specifically to repay your remaining debt.
+- Get life insurance: If If you don't want your loved ones to be stuck with your private student loans, get a term life insurance policy or some other type of insurance specifically to repay your remaining debt.
+The beneficiary will get money to pay back your student loan creditors.

 Does student loan debt transfer to my spouse after death?